TheMaverickTrailblazer/TypeScriptDemo/README.md

+# TypeScript Demo
-# TypeScript demo artifacts contain examples of type system, ECMAScript 2015 and more.
+TypeScript Demo artifacts contain examples of Type system, ECMAScript 2015 and more.